ruano1983/dotfiles/.config/qtile/README.md

 **Note that the wallpaper URL is split in two to make it easier to change the wallpaper in the Python code.**

+The variable `myTerm` is the default terminal.
+The variable `myBrowser` is the web browser.

 ```
 import os
 mod = "mod4"